 Decide what you want to get from the conference and what your goals are.

 Use the Itinerary Planner to prepare your schedule.
 Think about: the topics most relevant to your work, the sessions that address your professional development needs, and which special events you want to attend.
-Include time to explore the Exhibit Hall, network with others, and explore Washington DC.
+Include time to explore the Exhibit Hall, network with others, and explore Dallas, TX.

 Need to document your conference attendance to meet program or state requirements?
 Find out in advance what is required so you can get credit for participating.